 For instance, SuperBeets® costs $39.95 and averages about 3.5 stars on Amazon.
 A very high-quality competitor like this one costs $16 and averages almost 5 stars.
 Not only is it rated far better, it comes in a much larger quantity, making the price difference even more exaggerated.
 Our investigation into the quality of the ingredients found the only difference to be the non-GMO labeling on SuperBeets®.

 Here’s what people are saying about SuperBeets®:

 “I’ve had high blood pressure my whole life; been on medicine for years; started taking superbeets and notice my blood pressure was normal for once in my life.
 Stopped taking my blood pressure medicine.
 My blood pressure is better now than when I was just taking my blood pressure medicine” – Amazon

 “My husband and I have been using Super beets for two months.
 We really like this product.
 I have noticed besides a nice energy boost I feel like I have much clearer thinking.
 I can’t clinically say it is responsible for this but I noticed it a couple of weeks after using.
 No side effects as others mentioned.
 Getting ready to order another round.
 Price is high but I am feeling better, BP is better.
 So that’s my story.” – Diet Spotlight

 “Followed instructions drank some every morning until it was gone.
 I can honestly say I felt NOTHING, ZIP, NADA.
 Money wasted IMHO.” – HiYa

-HumanN, the maker of SuperBeets® recently funded study in which 13 older adults ingested the powder over a 4 week period.
-It was published in the American Journal of Physiology, which concluded the "findings potentially hold clinical implications for patients with chronic heart failure or obstructive sleep apnea".
+HumanN, the maker of SuperBeets® recently funded a study in which 13 older adults ingested the powder over a 4-week period.
+It was published in the American Journal of Physiology, which concluded the “findings potentially hold clinical implications for patients with chronic heart failure or obstructive sleep apnea“.